Rebecca Sawiuk

 Rebecca Sawiuk (born 20 February 1989) is an English professional football coach and manager.
-She previously held the Head Coach role at Burnley Women in the FA Women's National League North 23-25.
+She previously held the Head Coach role at Burnley Women in the FA Women's National League North 23–25.
 She previously served as the Director of Football for Loughborough University, held both Head Coach and Assistant Coach roles in the Barclays Women's Super League 2 and spent four seasons coaching in the Youth Development Phase at Watford FC Academy (boys).
 Rebecca's research portfolio of published work focuses on the area of sports coaching and coach education.

 Career history

 Early career

 Rebecca completed her UEFA A Licence in 2014.
-Sawiuk studied a sports coaching degree at Manchester Metropolitan University between 09-2014.
+Sawiuk studied a sports coaching degree at Manchester Metropolitan University between 09 and 2014.
 During this time, she worked with Crewe Alexandra performance pathway u14, u11 and moved to Stoke City following the FA's decision to close Crewe.
 Here she coached the u13, u15 age groups which included, Hannah Hampton.
-In 2013-2015, an opportunity to work within the National system followed, Rebecca held the role of u15s Assistant Coach on the national talent camps which helped to develop the best young players in the country.
+In 2013–2015, an opportunity to work within the National system followed, Rebecca held the role of u15s Assistant Coach on the national talent camps which helped to develop the best young players in the country.
 Her work for the FA included holding the role of u17s Head Coach on the SW performance pathway where she coached the u17s age group whilst supporting with the research process.

 Women's Super League 2

 Rebecca has held coaching roles for London Bees, Millwall Women (now London City Lionesses) and Oxford Women who all competed in the Barclays WSL2.
 In 2014-2015 Sawiuk was Assistant Coach at London Bees following the departure of Head Coach Donati, subsequently she was appointed interim Head Coach for the Bees.
-Sawiuk was in the dugout for the first ever WSL2 match an (A) 0-3 win at Oxford.
-In 2016 she was appointed as the Manager of Millwall and succeeded Dan Milnar, during this time she oversaw 1-1, 2-2 results against Everton, a 3 -1 win against Watford, a 5-3 win against Oxford and a 1-1 draw with eventual champions Yeovil.
-Rebecca's Millwall side also fell to a 2-0 away loss in the FA Cup to WSL1 side Reading.
-After a 6 month stint, she departed to focus on a different career opportunity.
+Sawiuk was in the dugout for the first ever WSL2 match an (A) 0–3 win at Oxford.
+In 2016 she was appointed as the Manager of Millwall and succeeded Dan Milnar, during this time she oversaw 1-1, 2-2 results against Everton, a 3 -1 win against Watford, a 5–3 win against Oxford and a 1–1 draw with eventual champions Yeovil.
+Rebecca's Millwall side also fell to a 2–0 away loss in the FA Cup to WSL1 side Reading.
+After a 6-month stint, she departed to focus on a different career opportunity.
 In 2017-2019 Rebecca held the role of Technical Director at Oxford United where she oversaw the programme from u9-u21.
-She additionally supported Andy Cook as a first team coach following a departure to his backroom team for the 18-19 season.
-During this time the u16s reached the final 4 of the FA Youth Cup and lost 0-3 to Arsenal in the semifinal, the furthest an Oxford team had ever reached.
+She additionally supported Andy Cook as a first team coach following a departure to his backroom team for the 18–19 season.
+During this time the u16s reached the final 4 of the FA Youth Cup and lost 0–3 to Arsenal in the semifinal, the furthest an Oxford team had ever reached.